300 g lamb rump roast, with outer skin and fat

 - Lamb racks or rolled short loin would also be a great substitute to rump roast.

-- If using lamb racks, cooking time may need to be reduced for stage 3, as the meat will be less thick.
+- If using lamb racks, cooking time may need to be reduced for stage 3, as the meat will be thinner.

 - If you have a vacuum sealing drawer, you can sous-vide the lamb.
 Season the lamb and place in a large vacuum sealing bag.
 Vacuum on setting 3 and Seal on setting 3.
 Place into a perforated steam container and Steam at 65°C for 45 minutes.
 Once cooked, remove from the vacuum sealing bag, pat dry and then sear on all sides until golden brown in a hot frying pan, or gourmet oven dish.